hollenbebe08/B.Griffith-Module-1-Challenge/README.md

 * All of the styling for the search engine optimization, online reputation management, and social media marketing articles was moved up in the CSS file to be under the hero section styling.

 **Changes made to Benefits Section:**

+**Changes made to the Footer Section:**
+* Moved the footers css styling to be under the header styling